-Students also complete a minor dissertation under the supervision of staff members.
-This dissertation must be completed in predefined area(s) within high-tech products and innovations by a date in July specified by the Discipline of Marketing.
+Students complete a minor dissertation under the supervision of staff members.
+This dissertation must be completed in predefined area(s) within the MSc Marketing postgraduate taught programmes, by a date in the summer specified by the Discipline of Marketing.
+In some instances, the dissertation may incorporate a work placement.